by Tracy Johnson

 Here are three things to win a Top Of Mind Awareness (TOMA) challenge.

 Most breaks start with an air personality rambling through the basics as fast as they can.
 It’s basically unintelligible to a listener, partly because the talent is rushing and partly because they’re not paying attention.

 Nobody has patience for weak or even average content.
-You won’t tolerate a boring blog post or a slowly paced TV show.
+You won’t tolerate a boring blog post or slowly paced TV show.
 Consumers demand action, and they have increasingly high standards to measure entertainment.

 Prepare every break to resonate.
 Make it matter.
 Stop mailing it in, even that first break of the day at 5:35am.

-Ultimately, the answer isn’t to shut up or shorten talk segments.
-But we can’t waste their time with pointless or uninspired chatter either.
+There are many reasons radio has lost listener attention.
+There’s compelling reasons why listeners reject talk, but the solution isn’t to shut up or shorten talk segments.
+We can’t waste their time with pointless or uninspired chatter, either.

-The great news is we can do it with great talent, a commitment to planning and a boldness to break through the barriers that hold us back.
+We can do it with great talent, a commitment to planning and a boldness to break through the barriers that hold us back.